Royal School of Church Music: History

 The School of English Church Music (SECM) was founded in 1927 by Sir Sydney Nicholson, and opened at Buller’s Wood in Chislehurst in 1929.
 In 1945, it became the Royal School of Church Music (RSCM), and moved to Canterbury Cathedral.
 In 1954, it moved to Addington Palace and then in 1996 to Cleveland Lodge, Dorking.
 Since 2006, it has been based at Sarum College in Salisbury.

 Activities

 The RSCM seeks to engage and encourage church music through awards, exams, publishing, residential courses and professional advice.

 Education programmes include the Voice for Life and Church Music Skills schemes, as well as the long-running residential courses.

-The RSCM publishes church music and other materials for choirs and organists, and produces a magazine, Church Music Quarterly (CMQ) which alongside Sunday by Sunday provides useful information for church musicians.
+The RSCM publishes church music and other materials for choirs and organists, and produces a magazine, Church Music Quarterly (CMQ), which alongside Sunday by Sunday provides information for church musicians.

 The Millennium Youth Choir is the charity's national youth choir which has sung for BBC Radio 3 Choral Evensong and the Proms.
 The RSCM Voices and RSCM Cathedral Singers are other choirs run by the RSCM.